foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

    SDPU: delay 1000
    SDPU: write -f u-boot-@@MACHINE@@.itb

-2) **On newer SoCs**, like i.MX 7/8M and other i.MX 6 families - those where SDP does not impose DCD restrictions - the UUU boot script would be:
+2) On i.MX 7/8M and other i.MX 6 families — those where SDP does not impose DCD restrictions — the UUU boot script will look like:

 .. code-block:: console